audioxide/data/data/posts/20171108-reviews-bob-dylan-highway-61-revisited.md

   - blues
   - rock
 featuredimage: album-artwork/highway-61-revisited-bob-dylan.jpg
 artworkCredit: was shot by American photographer Daniel Kramer outside a New York City apartment owned by Dylan’s then-manager, Albert Grossman.
 Dylan insisted on wearing his new Triumph Motorcycles t-shirt.
 Beyond that, there was no plan.
-To compensate for the “all naked” background Kramer recruited Dylan’s friend Bob Neuwirth to stand behind the singer with a camera.
-“Once he did that, it seems like something’s going on,” Kramer said.
+To compensate for the ‘all naked’ background Kramer recruited Dylan’s friend Bob Neuwirth to stand behind the singer with a camera.
+‘Once he did that, it seems like something’s going on,’ Kramer said.
 artworkCreditSource: https://www.rollingstone.com/music/music-news/go-behind-the-scenes-of-bob-dylans-highway-61-revisited-album-cover-59271/
 artist: Bob Dylan
 album: Highway 61 Revisited